 Children followed by the Pediatric Hematology and Oncology team are seen by a core team of three oncologists, six members of the nursing staff, a dietician, a dedicated Child Life Specialist, and a social worker.
 The team is supported by a range of pediatric specialists in many areas, including radiology, pathology, surgery, neurosurgery, neurology, urology, and radiation-oncology.

-Surgery and inpatient hospital admissions are primarily provided at Dartmouth-Hitchcock Medical Center (DHMC) in Lebanon, NH.
-Chemotherapy is administered at both Norris Cotton Cancer Center at DHMC and at Norris Cotton Cancer Center Manchester in Manchester, NH.
+Surgery and inpatient hospital admissions are primarily provided at Dartmouth Hitchcock Medical Center (DHMC) in Lebanon, NH.
+Chemotherapy is administered at both Dartmouth Cancer Center and at Dartmouth Cancer Center Manchester in Manchester, NH.
 Whenever possible, care is provided in the community through the support of visiting nurses and pediatricians.

-For more information about Pediatric Hematology and Oncology, including information about our pediatric brain tumor clinic, clinical trials, referring a patient to the program, getting a second opinion, and our care team, please see Pediatric Cancer Program on the Norris Cotton Cancer Center website.
+For more information about Pediatric Hematology and Oncology, including information about our pediatric brain tumor clinic, clinical trials, referring a patient to the program, getting a second opinion, and our care team, please see Pediatric Cancer Program on the Dartmouth Cancer Center website.